richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 When a vehicle is attacked - either shot at or rammed - we need a dice pool to defend against that damage.
 What this dice pool should be is pretty unclear from RAW.
 I am borrowing the below wholesale from [A Light In The Dark](https://docs.google.com/document/d/1OY5wjybJXY297QBfUvXPCJZww72tRXYn-NqE0Umknno/edit); that link has further discussion about why they made these choices.

+A vehicle can only roll this test if it is in motion.
+Stationary vehicles do not get a defence test.

 * **Vehicle or drone on autopilot**: The vehicle or drone defends with pilot + maneuvering autosoft.
 If it has no autosoft, with twice its pilot.
 The vehicle can full defense; if it does, it applies its pilot to the roll.
 * **Driving vehicle in the meat** (physical or AR controls): You make defense tests for the vehicle using your Reaction + Intuition, as normal.
 You can’t block or parry.
 You can’t full defense for the vehicle, but you can evasive drive, which applies your intuition to the defense test.
 Combat sense applies.
 * **Piloting in VR (no control rig)**: You make defense tests for the vehicle using your Intuition + Intuition.
 You can’t block or parry  You can’t full defense for the vehicle, but you can evasive drive, which applies your Intuition to the defense test.
 Combat Sense does not apply.
 Hotsim does not apply a bonus.